 Living in Algeria as an expat

-Although Algeria is an African and Arabic country, there is also a distinct French influence, thanks to its colonial past.
-This can especially be seen in the language and architecture.
-But while major cities like Algiers and Oran are quite liberal on the surface, social and religious conservatism are deeply entrenched and expats should always show respect for the local customs and traditions.
+Although Algeria is a North African Arabic country, there is also a distinct French influence, owing to its colonial past.
+This is especially noticeable in the language and architecture.
+But while major cities such as Algiers and Oran are pretty liberal on the surface, social and religious conservatism are deeply entrenched, and expats should always show respect for the local customs and traditions.

-Security is a significant issue in some parts of Algeria, mostly in the oil-producing regions and the southern Saharan areas.
-Certain parts of the country are not considered safe to visit, notably, the border areas in the south and with Tunisia, and numerous governments advise their nationals against travel to these areas.
+Security is a significant issue in some parts of Algeria, mainly in the oil-producing regions and the southern Saharan areas.
+Certain regions of the country are not considered safe to visit, notably the border areas in the south and with Tunisia.
+Numerous governments advise their nationals against travelling to these areas.

 Neighbouring countries: Algeria is bordered by Tunisia to the northeast, Libya to the east, Morocco to the west, the Western Sahara, Mauritania and Mali to the southwest, and Niger to the southeast.
-The north of Algeria is bordered by the Mediterranean Sea.
+The Mediterranean Sea borders the north of Algeria.

-Major languages: Arabic is the official language.
-Berber and French are also widely spoken.
+Major languages: Arabic and Berber are the official languages.
+French is also widely spoken.

 Major religion: Sunni Islam